hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 {% enddetails %}

-# Why does this all matter?
+And, ultimately, this is why I went down this rabbit hole.
 We have talked a great deal about random distributions, processes, encodings and so on.
-However one of the most important applications of cross-entropy is machine learning.
-Many machine learning algorithms aim at learning a probability distribution.
-For instance, discriminative models aim to learn the probability of an outcome given some input data ($$P(Y \mid X)$$), e.g., what's the likelihood of a disease given that some blood test came positive?.
+Ultimately, this brings us to one of the most important applications of cross-entropy: machine learning.
+Many machine learning algorithms aim to learn a probability distribution.
+For instance, discriminative models aim to learn the probability of an outcome given some input data ($$P(Y \mid X)$$), e.g., what's the likelihood of a disease given that some blood test came back positive?
 Generative models aim to learn the probability distribution of the data itself ($$P(X, Y)$$), e.g., language models like GPT can generate novels, answer questions, or produce software and legal documents.
 During model _training_ these models aim to learn a distribution that minimizes the cross-entropy between their model of the data, and the data itself.

 Let's bring this point home by revisiting our weather model one last time.
 Say we have a model to predict the weather tomorrow.
-It considers all the usual suspects: today's weather, temperature, humidity, wind, season, etc. and emits a probability for each possible outcome: $$[q_C, q_R, q_S]$$.
-For a given day, it predicts $$q = [0.35, 0.6, 0.05]$$.
-Then, the day arrives, and the observe the true outcome: $$p = [1, 0, 0]$$.
+It considers all the usual suspects (like today's weather, temperature, humidity and wind), makes some complex calculations, and emits a probability for each possible outcome: $$[q_C, q_R, q_S]$$.
+Say, for a given day, it predicts $$q = [0.35, 0.6, 0.05]$$.
+Then, the day arrives, and we observe the true outcome: $$p = [1, 0, 0]$$.
 Turns out our model was quite wrong!
 Let's compute the cross-entropy:

 $$
 H(P, Q) = 1 \times \log\frac{1}{q_C} + 0 \times \log\frac{1}{q_R} + 0 \times \log\frac{1}{q_S} = \log\frac{1}{q_C} = - \log q_C.
 $$

-And this is the key result: minimizing the cross-entropy of each model literally means [maximizing the probability of the data](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation).
+In machine learning this criterion is often called log-loss (or "binary/multiclass cross-entropy loss"), and minimizing it is equivalent to [maximizing the probability of the data](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)

 # Further readings